Oxocarbon: Linear carbon dioxides

-Some higher members of this family have been detected in trace amounts in low-pressure gas phase and/or cryogenic matrix experiments, specifically for n = 7 and n = 17, 19, and 21.
+Some higher members of this family have been detected in trace amounts in low-pressure gas phase or cryogenic matrix experiments, specifically for n = 7 and n = 17, 19, and 21.

 Linear carbon monoxides

 Another family of oxocarbons are the linear carbon monoxides C_{n}O. The first member, ordinary carbon monoxide CO, seems to be the only one that is practically stable in the pure state at room temperature (though it is not thermodynamically stable at standard temperature and pressure, see Boudouard reaction).
-Photolysis of the linear carbon dioxides in a cryogenic matrix leads to loss of CO, resulting in detectable amounts of even-numbered monoxides such as C_{2}O, C_{4}O, and C_{6}O. The members up to n=9 have also been obtained by electrical discharge on gaseous C_{3}O_{2} diluted in argon.
+Photolysis of the linear carbon dioxides in a cryogenic matrix leads to loss of CO, resulting in detectable amounts of even-numbered monoxides such as C2O, C4O, and C6O.
+The members up to n=9 have also been obtained by electrical discharge on gaseous C3O2 diluted in argon.
 The first three members have been detected in interstellar space.

-When n is even, the molecules are believed to be in the triplet (cumulene-like) state, with the atoms connected by double bonds and an unfilled orbital in the first carbon — as in :C=C=O, :C=C=C=C=O, and, in general, :(C=)_{n}=O. When n is odd, the triplet structure is believed to resonate with a singlet (acetylene-type) polar state with a negative charge on the carbon end and a positive one on the oxygen end, as in ^{−}C≡C−C≡O^{+}, ^{−}C≡C−C≡C−C≡O^{+}, and, in general, ^{−}(C≡C−)_{(n−1)/2}C≡O^{+}.
-Carbon monoxide itself follows this pattern: its predominant form is believed to be ^{−}C≡O^{+}.
+When n is even, the molecules are believed to be in the triplet (cumulene-like) state, with the atoms connected by double bonds and an unfilled orbital in the first carbon—as in :C=C=O, :C=C=C=C=O, and, in general, 1=:(C=)_{n}O. When n is odd, the triplet structure is believed to resonate with a singlet (acetylene-type) polar state with a negative charge on the carbon end and a positive one on the oxygen end, as in ^{–}C≡C\sC≡O+, ^{–}C≡C\sC≡C\sC≡O+, and, in general, ^{–}(C≡C\s)_{(n–1)/2}C≡O+.
+Carbon monoxide itself follows this pattern: its predominant form is believed to be ^{–}C≡O+.

 Radialene-type cyclic polyketones

 Another family of oxocarbons that has attracted special attention are the cyclic radialene-type oxocarbons C_{n}O_{n} or (CO)_{n}.
 They can be regarded as cyclic polymers of carbon monoxide, or n-fold ketones of n-carbon cycloalkanes.
 Carbon monoxide itself (CO) can be regarded as the first member.
-Theoretical studies indicate that ethylene dione (C_{2}O_{2} or O=C=C=O) and cyclopropanetrione C_{3}O_{3} do not exist.
-The next three members — C_{4}O_{4}, C_{5}O_{5}, and C_{6}O_{6} — are theoretically possible, but are expected to be quite unstable, and so far they have been synthesized only in trace amounts.
+Theoretical studies indicate that ethylene dione (C2O2 or O=C=C=O) and cyclopropanetrione C3O3 do not exist.
+The next three members—C4O4|link=Cyclobutanetetrone, C5O5|link=Cyclopentanepentone, and C6O6|link=Cyclohexanehexone—are theoretically possible, but are expected to be quite unstable, and so far they have been synthesized only in trace amounts.